Real Estate Housing Market Crash

 It is also important to note that not all economic downturns dampen the real estate market.
 Despite the economic downturn, the home market and demand remained robust during the 2001 recession.
 The housing market has been subjected to a number of severe hurdles during the course of the previous century; but, with the exception of 1929's Great Depression, none of these challenges have resulted in a decrease in house values comparable to that of 2007's Great Recession.

-In 2022, most Americans don't want another 18 months of hardship.
+Today, most Americans don't want another 18 months of hardship.
 The housing market's recent pandemic boom, with skyrocketing prices, bidding wars, and an influx of investors, has parallels to that previous time.
 However, this time, the housing market won't crash or trigger a recession and may even assist the country's recovery.
-The majority of real estate professionals do not believe that the housing market of 2022 is in a bubble or poses a threat to the faltering economy.
+The majority of real estate professionals do not believe that the housing market is in a bubble or poses a threat to the faltering economy.

 U.S. Federal Reserve Chair Jerome Powell has said the nation isn’t in a recession, a sentiment echoed by President Joe Biden.